senaite/senaite.queue/docs/quickstart.rst

 The fields displayed might vary depending on the type of task (the "name" field defines the type of the task).
-In the example above, the task refers to the verification action of 6 analyses from worksheet with id "WS-018", triggered by the user with id "labman1".
-The "uids" field contains the unique identifiers of the analyses to be verified, and the "context_uid" indicates the unique identifier of the object from which the action/task has been triggered.
+In the example above, the task refers to the submission (field `action`) of results for 6 analyses from worksheet with id "WS-018" (field `context_path`).
+This action has been triggered by the user with id "analyst1" (field `AUTHENTICATED_USER`).
+The field `uids` contains the unique identifiers of the analyses to be submitted, and the `context_uid` indicates the unique identifier of the object from which the action/task has been triggered.

 .. note:: There are plenty of add-ons for browsers that beautify the generated